 Sista Sounds provides introductory music development workshops for Indigenous women and girls.
 This can include songwriting, singing, karaoke, practicing different instruments, setting up for a gig, looking after equipment and so on.
 Sista Sounds also advocates for more opportunities or safe places for women and girls to practice or learn music in.

 Sista Sounds has been visiting remote communities and Alice Springs schools and youth groups since 2011.
 Over this time we’ve run workshops in 23 communities across the NT and 9 in SA/WA near the border with the NT.
 Many communities have benefitted from repeat visits from our mentors.

-After almost a decade of providing Sista Sounds in remote communities and that there are many more Indigenous women in music performing regularly, MusicNT now focuses on communities which have:
+After almost a decade of providing Sista Sounds in remote communities MusicNT currently focuses on communities in the NT with:

-- Strong interest from key community members and services for music activities for women and girls
+- Strong interest from community members and services for music activities for women and girls

-- a dedicated music room that women and girls can use or can set up regular times for women’s and girls’ music activities and actively support and encourage them to come along.
+- a music room that women and girls can use at regular times for women’s and girls’ music activities and active support and encouragement for them to come along.

 - staff who can follow up or support women’s and girls’ access to space and equipment in between our visits

-- at least basic musical instruments and sound production equipment available for women and girls to use
+- basic musical instruments and sound production equipment available for women and girls to use

 - Suitable accommodation for our facilitators to stay in.